Aboriginal and Torres Strait Islander Visual Arts and Crafts

 Issues paper release and initial submissions

-The Commission plans to release an issues paper that will set out some of the issues and questions that people raise with us in the early stage of the study.
+The Commission has released an issues paper that will set out some of the issues and questions that people raise with us in the early stage of the study.

 This issues paper is a guide for people in preparing a submission or comment to the study.

 Participants should provide evidence to support the views in their submission or comment, including data and specific examples where possible.